Sigil-Ebook/sigil-ebook.github.io/_sigil/tips.md

 Alternatively, modern macOS versions can do the decompression with nothing additional needed via the Terminal.app and the command line as follows:

 1. move the Sigil.app-0.9.18-Mac.txz file to your Desktop
-2. open Terminal.app, and type the following commmands:
+2. open Terminal.app, and type the following commands:

 ~~~
 cd ~/Desktop